pivotal-cf/areas-of-contribution/collaboration.md

 <!-- P3 -->
 <td valign="top"><ul>
   <li>Sets an example for clear and kind communication in a disagreement</li>

+  <li>Actively works to ensure quieter teammates have room to share and get recognition for their ideas</li>

   <li>Openly reflects on the impact of their own behaviour and makes improvements</li>